s-di-cola/swapcast/docs/src/README.md

 ### Key Components

-- **SwapCast Hook Contract:** Intercepts Uniswap v4 swap transactions, extracts prediction data, and creates positions.
+- **SwapCastHook:** Intercepts Uniswap v4 swap transactions, extracts prediction data, and forwards them to the PredictionManager.
-- **PredictionPool:** Manages prediction markets, positions, stakes, and NFT issuance, and pays rewards.
+- **PredictionManager:** Manages prediction markets, positions, stakes, and NFT issuance, and pays rewards.
 - **SwapCastNFT:** ERC721 NFT representing prediction positions, with full on-chain metadata.
 - **OracleResolver:** Registers and resolves prediction markets using Chainlink Automation and price feeds.
-- **RewardDistributor:** Handles reward claim logic and validates claims, interacting with the PredictionPool for reward payouts.
+- **RewardDistributor:** Handles reward claim logic and validates claims, interacting with the PredictionManager for reward payouts.
-- **Treasury:** Collects and holds all protocol fees from predictions made in the PredictionPool.
+- **Treasury:** Collects and holds all protocol fees from predictions made in the PredictionManager.
 - **Chainlink Automation:** Triggers market resolution at the due date.

 ---